happy-health/ios-nlopt/README.md

 # HappyNLOPT

-Self hosted nlopt library converted to Pod (https://nlopt.readthedocs.io/en/latest/)
+Self hosted nlopt library converted to Pod (https://nlopt.readthedocs.io/en/latest/).
+Note this does not have the C++ extensions.

 ## Installation